Acalvio Logo

 MITRE Engage

-Cyber Deception has been around for a couple of decades mostly as honeypots – cleverly crafted fake computing resources, placed as to seem part of the enterprise IT network and containing valuable information.
+Cyber deception has been around for a couple of decades mostly as honeypots – cleverly crafted fake computing resources, placed as to seem part of the enterprise IT network and containing valuable information.
 Honeypots, though effective, have been difficult to deploy at scale and to manage by keeping them fresh and relevant.

 Deception is NOT just Honeypots